 Information Systems Journal, and the Managing Editor of Submissions for the

 Journal of the Association for Information Systems.

-In the education space, Yenni is a multi-award winning educator who is committed to career-focused education.
-She pioneered the Sandbox for Education model and founded the Sandbox Education Program at UNSW Business School to bring together educators and industry practitioners to co-create authentic curricula and career-focused learning experiences for the students.
-The impact of her teaching innovation in cultivating work-ready graduates has been recognised by the national award for ICT Educator of the Year and two University awards in 2019.
+In the education space, Yenni is a multi-award winning educator who is committed to providing students with practical knowledge on effective technology use, as well as industry-relevant skills needed for a rapidly changing digital environment.
+She pioneered the Sandbox for Education model and founded the Sandbox Education Program at UNSW Business School to bring together educators and industry practitioners to co-create authentic curricula that expose students to the latest business and technological challenges in the industry.
+The impact of her teaching innovation in cultivating work-ready graduates has been recognised by the national ICT Educator of the Year award from the Australian Computer Society (ACS) and the John Prescott Award for Outstanding Teaching Innovation from UNSW Business School in 2019.